Home > Companies > Glean

 Glean was founded in 2019 by Arvind Jain, a distinguished engineer from Google Search, along with several other ex-Google engineers.
 The founding team identified a critical problem while working at Rubrik (Jain's previous startup): as companies scaled rapidly, employees struggled to find information scattered across numerous SaaS applications, leading to significant productivity losses.

-The product functions as a unified search layer across all enterprise applications, including Slack, Google Workspace, Microsoft 365, Salesforce, Jira, and others.
+The product functions as a unified search and execution layer across all enterprise applications, including Slack, Google Workspace, Microsoft 365, Salesforce, Jira, and others.
 When employees have questions, they can use Glean's chat interface to find relevant information from any connected system, with results filtered based on their specific permissions and role.

 Business Model

-The company generates revenue through per-seat subscription licensing, with pricing typically north of $100K annually for mid-market deployments and reaching multi-million dollar contracts for large enterprises.
+Glean is an enterprise SaaS company targeting mid-market and enterprise companies with 500+ employees.
+Revenue is generated through per-seat subscription licensing, with contracts typically starting north of $100K annually for mid-market deployments and reaching multi-million dollars for large enterprises.

-The company has demonstrated strong expansion metrics, with examples of $60K initial lands growing to $500K+ contracts within 9 months through successful deployment and usage.
-Their sales motion focuses on selling to CIOs and CTOs, with a typical sales cycle of 4-5 months for enterprise deals.
+Glean employs a land-and-expand strategy, typically starting in specific departments (often engineering or customer support) before expanding company-wide.
+The company has demonstrated strong expansion metrics, with examples of $60K initial lands growing to $500K+ contracts within nine months.
+Sales targets CIOs and CTOs, with typical enterprise sales cycles of 4–5 months.

 Competition